Service limitations of MySQL Database on Azure

 The MySQL built-in system tables do not support write permissions.
 The following tables do not currently support read/write permissions:

-The MyISAM storage engine is not currently supported, and so we suggest InnoDB for users, although other available non-InnoDB engines might cause problems under certain conditions.
+The MyISAM storage engine is not currently supported, and so we suggest InnoDB for users.Apart from MyISAM, although other non-InnoDB engines that are available might cause problems under certain specific conditions.

 - Because of differences in cache architectures, we do not currently offer support for downgrading MP (for example, MP1 or MP2) directly to MS (for example, MS6).
 If you do need to downgrade from MP to MS, you can do so by using the backup and restore method.
 That is, you can restore the full backup of a particular MP instance to an MS instance.